rtomayko/rpg/README.md

 Status
 ------

+*Update: This repository is no longer actively maintained by @rtomayko.
+Issues and PRs documenting current issues have been intentionally left open for informational purposes.*

 Experimental.
 Using rpg with system rubys is not yet recommended.
 Suggested use is with rvm or custom, non-system ruby builds.
 See the `KNOWN-ISSUES` file for a list of potential gotchas and general annoyances.